frontend-fun/react-hooks-typescript-tome/docs/2-app/concepts.md

 Right now, creating a new blank React application with TypeScript support requires about 200Mb of libraries.
 This is insane, but welcome to the future.
 It is very convenient, albeit a bit bloated.

+# What is Visual Studio Code?

+A popular, free code editor that is often used for web development.

+# What is Linting?
+What is Prettier?

+Linters are programs that analyze programs and report formatting and semantic issues.
+They put the red squiggles under the lines that are bad.
+You need to address Linting issues before you submit code, because otherwise your code will be rejected.
+We really care about having good formatting.

+Prettier is a plugin that helps format your code automatically.
+If everything is setup correctly, then the plugin will automatically fix up the formatting of your code every time you save a file.
+That way, you never have to worry about missing semicolons, amount of indentation, or any other squirrely differences.

 # Phew

 Phew, that was a lot of text.
 Did anyone actually read that?